 Filtration based on OH radicals.Â This is not your typical HEPA filter air purifier and it resembles an air ionizer most closely.
 So how does it work?
-In short, the device releases a stream of hydroxyls which literally destroy viruses, and bacteria, and remove other, larger-sized particles.
+In short, the device releases a stream of hydroxyls that literally destroy viruses, and bacteria, and remove other, larger-sized particles.
 Or if I go into a little more detail – these radicals attach themselves to the surface of harmful air pollutants, sucking out hydrogen (they can’t live without it), and turning it into H2O.
 You might have heard of this technology (PlasmaWave technology) before as Winix 5520-2, one of the most popular recent air purifiers, is known for it – and for good reason.
 This is a great air and surface purification method, as it does not come with a lot of limitations (which other air types of air purifiers do have) – it is safe, effective, and filter-free.
 It is most closely related to air ionizers, which is another rare air purifier type that can remove viruses and bacteria.
 The biggest difference here is that air ionizers neutralize them, while PlasmaWave technology destroys them.
 This makes the Wellis air purifier a great disinfectant tool, not just for air but also for any surface.

 Big room coverage of up to 1500 square feet.Â This is an air purifier suitable for large and even very very large spaces.
 There are two models of Wellis air purifiers that you can choose from – a residential unit and a commercial unit.
 The residential unit has a room coverage of up to 1000 square feet, while the upgraded commercial unit can push those numbers to 1500 square feet.
 These are big numbers and rival most of the current popular air purifiers for large spaces.
 Compared to other air purifiers that use PlasmaWave technology, you will not find a better one than this; and the same goes for air ionizers.